oilandsugar/ritual-dust/content/tattoo/aftercare.md

 draft = false
 image = ""
-desc = "Aftercare instructions for new tattoos"
+desc = "Detailed aftercare instructions for new tattoos, the different stages of healing and what to expect of the healing process"
 +++

 <div class="table-of-contents">